 - Here’s a 20:20 vision test: How did you respond to the news of the recent gun massacre in Texas??
 I sighed heavily; I was not surprised; I dreaded the absence of conversations that was certain to follow; I knew nothing would change.
 In that, I had perfect but exhausted vision. [↩]

 - And let’s not kid ourselves—in the reality where actions have consequences, Kimmel, who hosts a multi-million-dollar late night show, had a lot more to lose by speaking his piece than any member of Congress ever will, especially those whose terms [Jeff Flake, John McCain, etc] are about to end; in other words, his stakes were higher, and still he managed to use his mind and his heart to speak to an important truth.
 That comparable actions from our elected officials is beyond most individuals’ capacities is despair inducing. [↩]

 - And to what end is all of it oriented?
 Should I hold out hope for impeachment, reworded as, Does anyone honestly believe this Republican controlled Congress, the one that this past week voted to forward tax cuts whose benefits will almost exclusively accrue to the wealthy donors who bankrolled said Congress’s election, will bite the hand that tosses them treats?
 Should I hope all those over-cooked, ketchup-drenched steaks Trump’s said to love will finally kill him with a heart-attack?
 Do I really want Mike Pence in charge? [↩]

-- In the days I’ve been writing this a man drove a van through a bike path in Manhattan, killing 8; another man shot 26 people at a church in Texas; several former members of the President’s staff have been indicated for collusion with Russia, and one has already plead guilty; Trump once again rattled his nuclear designs against North Korea. [↩]
+- In the days I’ve been writing this a man drove a van through a bike path in Manhattan, killing 8; another man shot 26 people at a church in Texas; several former members of the President’s staff have been indicated for collusion with Russia, and one has already plead guilty; Trump once again rattled his nuclear designs against North Korea; you get the idea. [↩]